zeek/zeek/scripts/base/bif/strings.bif.bro.rst

 :bro:id:`split_string_all`: :bro:type:`function`                           Splits a string into an array of strings according to a pattern.
 :bro:id:`split_string_n`: :bro:type:`function`                             Splits a string a given number of times into an array of strings according
                                                                            to a pattern.
-:bro:id:`str_shell_escape`: :bro:type:`function`                           Takes a string and escapes characters that would allow execution of
+:bro:id:`str_shell_escape`: :bro:type:`function` :bro:attr:`&deprecated`   Takes a string and escapes characters that would allow execution of
                                                                            commands at the shell level.
 :bro:id:`str_smith_waterman`: :bro:type:`function`                         Uses the Smith-Waterman algorithm to find similar/overlapping substrings.
 :bro:id:`str_split`: :bro:type:`function`                                  Splits a string into substrings with the help of an index vector of cutting